 The police took my phone.
 When can I get it back?

 In criminal cases, a commonly asked question is when an accused person can get their phone back after it has been seized by police.
-As part of an investigation into an offence, police commonly seize the phone of an accused person.
-The police will then look through the phone for evidence relating to the offence that they are investigating.
-If a phone contains a large amount of material, the police will then use special software to download the entirety of the phone.
-This allows the police to retain a full copy of the phone, but also to search the contents of the phone more easily.
+As part of an investigation, police almost always seize an accused person’s phone.
+They then search the phone for evidence relating to the offence that they are investigating.
+If a phone contains a large amount of material, the police use special software to download the phone contents.
+This allows the police to retain a full copy of the phone, but also to search the phone more easily.

-There is no clear answer to this question as it depends upon a number of factors, outlined below.
+There is no clear answer to the question of when you may get your phone back.
+It depends upon a number of factors, outlined below.

 Factors relevant to when you may get your phone back from police